Picking a Primary School

 The Classroom and Environment

-Whilst you are on a tour of a school look around the classroom and the common areas with care.
+If you do get a tour of a school, look around the classroom and the common areas with care.
 You can tell a lot about a school from the displays and the way children are interacting with the classroom environment… especially in a Reception class.
+Although this may not be an option this year.

 Look and see if children’s work is displayed with pride and care?
 Can you see a range of work displayed in terms of ability or are only the best looking pieces of work on display?